sAbdelhaleem/MultizoneVAV/README.md

 $ sudo mv ~/MultizoneVAV_0.1.0 /usr/local/Modelica/Library
 ~~~

-**14.** Setup the MSL, MBL, and MultizoneVAV environmental variables using the command lines shown in Code Block 14.
+**14.** Setup the MSL, MBL, and MultizoneVAV environmental variables using the command lines shown in [Code Block 14](#Code Block 14).

-Code Block 14: Setup the MSL, MBL, and MultizoneVAV environmental variables.
+<a name="Code Block 14"></a>Code Block 14: Setup the MSL, MBL, and MultizoneVAV environmental variables.
 ~~~
 $ sudo gedit /etc/environment